Bristol City Council - Welfare Rights and Money Advice Service

 Public phone: 0117 352 1888

 Service offered: Benefits advice and casework for vulnerable people who live in Bristol City Council’s area, including those who have a severe sensory impairment such as BSL users.
 Benefit take-up work, including outreach sessions - email for detail.
 Welfare rights and money advice support services for Supporting People legacy funded projects, including sheltered/supported housing.
 Current temporary project is a DCLG homelessness prevention Trailblazer service, Advice+, designed to make early interventions with households likely to be at risk of homelessness due to their financial and housing situation.
+Please note casework is offered by appointment only and we operate a waiting list system.

 Target group: Mainly older and disabled people living in Bristol City Council’s area